 “Do you notice the number of pregnant women here?” a doctor with the International Medical Corps asked me.
 Ever since I had arrived in Lebanon, I noticed pregnant women or very young children everywhere I went.
 Given that birth control is not just freely available but advocated at the primary health centres, things just didn’t add up.
 Until, of course, it was explained to me thus — “As aid dries up, only women who are pregnant or breastfeeding are receiving food aid.
 This has made it extremely difficult for us to promote birth control.”

 Desperate times call for desperate measures.

 A day before I reached Tripoli, the northern Lebanese city that shares a border with Homs, the Syrian city, a woman had tried to immolate herself outside the gates of the local U.N. office.
 Hers was the most desperate form of protest, as she knew of no other way to feed her three children.
 Since then, aid workers are worried about the occurrence of copycat incidents.

-The situation in Lebanon is starkly different from other refugee crises elsewhere, in that there are no formal refugee camps there.
+No formal camps The situation in Lebanon is starkly different from other refugee crises elsewhere, in that there are no formal refugee camps there.
 More than 80 per cent of the refugees live in some form or other of rented accommodation, paying on an average the equivalent of $200 a month.